n1khilnick/job-search-portal/README.md

 ## Project Summary
 In this project I performed CRUD operation like add user,get user,delete user and update user.<br/>
-I had also performed validation on entity fields by using various validations annotations like @NotNull, @NotEmpty, @NotBlank, @Min, @Max, @Size, @Email and @Pattern on the fields.
+I had also performed validation on entity fields by using various validations annotations like @NotNull, @NotEmpty, @NotBlank, @Min, @Max, @Size, @Email and @Pattern on the fields.<br/>
-Used interface CrudRepository class for generic CRUD inbuilt operations like save,saveAll,updateById, etc.
+Also used interface CrudRepository class for generic CRUD inbuilt operations like save,saveAll,updateById, etc.<br/>
-Used our own custom finder methods and wrote operations using custom queries.
+Created and used my own custom finder methods and wrote operations using custom queries.<br/>